Calculator Magic #7

 HANDLING VALUES LESS THAN 1

 Ted's Continued Fraction works only when n is greater than 1.
-If the number is less than that, it can be expanded by factors of 100 until it is greater than 1.
-It makes no difference where the decimal point was originally; the numbers work the same.
-Any n that can be entered in the display can be processed by this method.
+If the number is less than that, it can be increased by factors of 100 until it is greater than 1.
+It makes no difference where the decimal point was located originally; the digits work the same.
+Any n that can be typed into the display can be processed.

-Accuracy of this method is constant at ten significant digits, irrespective of the size of the number.
-Eleven digits are calculated, but the last one cannot can be trusted.
+For any calculator with a typical 8-digit display, the accuracy of this method is constant at ten significant digits, irrespective of the size of the number.
+Eleven digits are calculated, but the last one cannot be trusted.

-One nifty feature of these types of iterative series is that it doesn't even matter whether a mistake is made along the way!
-Any error in calculation is absorbed by subsequent iterations, although additional loops are then required to achieve any particular accuracy.
+One nifty feature of processing these types of iterative series is that it doesn't even matter whether a mistake is made along the way!
+Any error in calculation is absorbed by subsequent iterations, although one or more additional loops would then be required in order to achieve a specified accuracy.